travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 ## Builds are not starting

-### Symptoms
+### The problem

 In the Travis CI Web UI you see none of the builds are starting.
-They're either in no or the `queued` state.
+They're either in no state or `queued`.
 Cancelling and restarting them doesn't make any difference.

 ### Strategies

-Below you will find different strategies to resolve the problem.
-They're meant to be followed in order.
-After you've completed the steps for a strategy please restart a build in the Travis CI Web UI to see if it gets picked up.
-If that's not happening, please try the next strategy.
+There are a few different strategies to make your builds start.
+Please try each one in order.

 #### Connection to RabbitMQ got lost

 We're using RabbitMQ to schedule builds for the worker machine(s).
-Sometimes it happens that the worker machine(s) lose the connection to RabbitMQ and therefore don't run any new builds anymore.
+Sometimes the worker machine(s) lose the connection to RabbitMQ and therefore don't run any new builds anymore.
 This is a known problem on our side and we're working on resolving this.
-To get everything back to normal, restarting the machines usually suffices.
-To do that, connect via `ssh` and run the following command:
+To get everything back to normal, restart the machines by connecting via `ssh` and running the following command:

 ```bash
 $ sudo shutdown -r 0